asiisii/asiisii/README.md

 </p>

 <p align="center">
-  &nbsp; &nbsp; &nbsp; Front-End Engineer and innovative Computer Information Systems professional.
-Committed to strategically bridging design and technology to enhance client satisfaction, experience, and loyalty.
+  &nbsp; &nbsp; &nbsp; As a Full-Stack Software Engineer with a focus on Front-End development and a background in Computer Information Systems, I have a unique blend of technical and strategic skills.
+I am highly skilled in bridging the gap between design and technology, and am committed to delivering exceptional user experiences that drive client satisfaction and loyalty.
+Whether I am working on the front-end or back-end of a project, I have the knowledge and ability to bring ideas to life and create innovative solutions that meet the needs of my clients..
 </p>

 <p align="center">